 The small unlabelled bay above Laguna's place-mark is Telek Bakau.
 This is not a very attractive area with one resort set back from the beach.

 Further south, Telek Kalong (Kalong Bay) is a long sweep with three beach areas - Kalong Nth with only one resort operating in 2011; Redang Kalong - and twin southern beaches separated by a small headland.
-Each beach has a really nice place as labelled.
+Each beach has a really nice place: as labelled, Mutiara on the southern most and Amana Gappa (using its older name Wisana in 2013) on the northern half.

 Labels may be clearer if you click image to expand.